Halqa: History

-According to certain historical accounts, the art of the halqa in Morocco began in the Jemaa el-Fna plaza of Marrakech in the 19th century AD before spreading to the other cities.
+According to certain historical accounts, the art of the halqa in Morocco began in the Jemaa el-Fna plaza of Marrakech in the 19th century AD before spreading to other cities.
 Particularly in its weekly Souq marketplaces, which attracted visitors from many neighboring cities.

-and the origins of this kind of popular theater can be traced back to a long-standing ritualistic practice carried out by the local Arab, Jewish, or Berber communities.
+The origins of this kind of popular theater can be traced back to a long-standing ritualistic practice carried out by the local Arab, Jewish, or Berber communities.

 Experts in mime, storytelling, and acrobatics oversee the Halqa presentation, which takes place in major cities' markets and squares like Bab al-Saqma, Bab al-Futuh, Bab 'Ajisah in Fez, or al-Hedim square, Bab Mansour al-'Alaj in Meknes, and Jemaa el-Fna Square in Marrakech.
 The performances combine humor, drama, poetry, singing, dance, storytelling, and occasionally even audience participation.
 The Halqa frequently personifies Arab and Amazigh myths and legends that are influenced by the rich Moroccan culture.

 Regarding the Lbsat, or jokes or teases, they were originally just customary parodies meant to amuse the populace as well as entertain sultans and politicians.
 Examples of these were narrating the story of the Balarj through the melodies of the flute and the ringtones of the bendir.

 The first Lbsat theatrical concerts were held in front of Sultan Muhammad bin Abdullah in Morocco and served as an enjoyable means of instruction and sermonizing.
 With time and with the sultans' support, this little show evolved into a work of art.

 These Halayqiya artists came to Rabat on the occasion of Ashura, so they went to the royal palace in an atmosphere of humor and fun amidst the curiosity of adults and children, and when they reach the royal palace, they began to perform their shows.